 ||3 presentations of three technologies addressing four questions (Cyber, drones/LAWS, RMA)

 The following case studies are planned for Panel 1 (Recent Wars and Ways of Warfare):

-· Ukraine: Russia’s war in Ukraine has received much attention, not least because it has been described by Western governments and experts as a new form of “hybrid” warfare (Adomeit 2014).
-It used covert operations with special forces and a combination of direct and indirect approaches, as well as conventional and unconventional methods (NATO 2014).
+· Ukraine: Russia’s war in Ukraine has received much attention, not least because Western governments and experts described it as a new form of “hybrid” warfare (Adomeit 2014).
+It used covert operations with Special Forces and a combination of direct and indirect approaches, as well as conventional and unconventional methods (NATO 2014).

 The following case studies are planned for Panel 2 (Recent Changes in Doctrines):

 · US: What is the US way of dealing at the doctrinal level with irregular warfare against state and non-state actors?
 The US is selected as the most powerful state, often leading innovations in military doctrines.
 This was clearly the case in the 2000s, driven by US interventions in Afghanistan and Iraq.

 · Russia: How is Russian military doctrine development advancing in view of perceived threats?
 At least among Western observers, Russian “hybrid” warfare in Ukraine was seen as a surprising new development.
 Some elements could be explained as expression of earlier traditions in warfare, however, Russian military doctrines have been undergoing major changes for some time.

 · France: France is supposed to stand here as an example of a middle military power, albeit with a high level of ambition.
 It will be analyzed particularly with respect to special features of the French counterinsurgency doctrine